rsksmart/ri-aggregation/docs/development.md

 # Development guide

-This document covers development-related actions in zkSync.
+This document covers development-related actions in ri-aggregation.

 ## Initializing the project